 A new technique to solve voltage violations in a highly meshed network when CVR is implemented using a small percentage of DG penetration is investigated.
 It is shown that a win-win situation exists when combining DG and CVR.
-On one hand, in an unregulated secondary network, the limit of the voltage reduction is given by the low-voltage violations.
+On one hand, in an unregulated secondary network, the limit of the voltage reduction is given by the LV violations.
 It has been shown that in secondary networks, loads experiencing voltage violations are strongly correlated and usually occur in localized pockets in the network.
-On the other hand, it is known that the interconnection of DG produces localized over-voltages.
-Small amounts of DG can the alleviate voltage violations, therefore allowing deeper voltage reductions and as a consequence larger energy and economic savings.
-The study has also revealed new issues related to line drop compensation (LDC) settings when DG penetration increases.
+On the other hand, it is known that the interconnection of DG produces localized overvoltages.
+Small amounts of DG can alleviate voltage violations; therefore, enabling deeper voltage reductions and, as a consequence, larger energy and economic savings.

+The study has also revealed new issues related to LDC settings when DG penetration increases.
 When the network's power factor is reduced under high DG penetration, mitigation of the effects of the previous tap scheduling is needed to control the voltage of the loads efficiently.